Restaurant Meals Program (RMP)

 How will RMP eligible SNAP customers know that our restaurant participates in the program?

 Upon notifying OTDA that federal authorization to accept SNAP benefits was approved and the necessary POS equipment has been acquired, restaurants will be provided with a participating restaurant RMP window decal to display in a publicly visible location (e.g., door or window).
 In addition, RMP eligible SNAP recipients are directed to the OTDA RMP website for an up-to-date list of participating restaurants.
+In addition, RMP-eligible SNAP clients may receive information about their eligibility for RMP in their SNAP client notices.

 How long does it take to be reimbursed for EBT card transactions?